AlexandriaDAO/core/src/tests/plan.md

 Next Small Stuff:
+- Optimistic UI For minting NFTs.
+- Play button on videos by default.
+- Reverse the order of search results on alexandrian.
 - There's a bug where ebook searching gets the search button stuck in the loading state.
 - Add Milliseconds place to permasearch.
 - Remove duplicates based on file size.